Kunstgewerbemuseum Berlin: History

 It was founded in 1868 as the Deutsches Gewerbe-Museum zu Berlin, and originally had a teaching institute as well as a public museum.
 The collection grew significantly in the 1870s, and it was renamed Kunstgewerbemuseum in 1879.
 In 1881 it relocated into the Martin-Gropius-Bau – where Priam's Treasure was also on display for a time – and in 1921 it moved into the Stadtschloss.

 Parts of the collection were destroyed in World War II, and the surviving items were split between East and West Berlin.
 The Eastern collection moved into Köpenick Palace in 1963, while the Western exhibits moved first into Charlottenburg Palace, then into the new museum building in the Kulturforum in 1985, built by Rolf Gutbrod.

-Exhibition

-The Kunstgewerbemuseum displays European (and Byzantine) decorative arts from all post-classical periods of art history, and features gold, silver, glass and enamel items, porcelain, furniture, panelling, tapestry, costumes, and silks.
+Collection and exhibition

+The museum houses a collection of decorative arts, including objects from the Middle Ages and the Renaissance.
+Decorative artifacts in Baroque and Rococo style are complemented by knick-knack in Jugendstil and Art Deco.
+The museum will only exhibit classic design.
+The museum occupies the Baroque palace of Köpenick and the Kulturforum which was completed in 1985.

 There is a very important collection of Late Antique objects in many media.
-The items from the Middle Ages include a large number of gold reliquaries (including the reliquary arm of St. Caesarius).
+The items from the Middle Ages include a large number of gold reliquaries including the reliquary arm of St. Caesarius.
 The Renaissance is represented by silverware from the city councillors of Lüneburg, and bronze sculptures, tapestries, furniture, Venetian glasses and maiolicas from the Italian princely courts.

 The Baroque era is represented by faiences from Delft, and glass items.
-There is also European porcelain (particularly from Meissen and the Royal Manufacturer of Berlin), and decorative crockery from the rococo, classicist, historicist and Art Nouveau styles.
+There is also European porcelain, particularly from Meissen and the Royal Manufacturer of Berlin, and decorative crockery from the rococo, classicist, historicist and Art Nouveau styles.
 The "New Collection" of 20th century craftwork includes industrially-manufactured products.